 About

-Rowan Walrath is a life sciences reporter at Chemical & Engineering News, the weekly magazine of the American Chemical Society.
-She reports on the biopharmaceutical industry.
+Rowan Walrath is a life sciences reporter at Chemical & Engineering News.
+She reports on the biotech and pharmaceutical industry.
 Rowan is particularly interested in exploring patient-centric drug and device development, with an eye toward clinical trial design, diversity and how business leaders help patients overcome barriers to health care access.

 Find her at work: r_walrath@acs.org